zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-12-26-appendix-organization.markdown

 * **Have a lightweight change approval process:** A lightweight change approval process based on peer review (pair programming or intrateam code review) produces superior IT performance than using external change approval boards (CABs).
 * **Monitor across applications and infrastructure to inform business decisions:** Use data from application and infrastructure monitoring tools to take action and make business decisions.
 This monitoring goes beyond paging people when things go wrong.
 * **Check system health proactively:** Monitor system health using threshold and rate-of-change warnings to enable teams to detect and mitigate problems preemptively.
-* **Improve process and manage work with work-in-progress (WIP) limits:** The use of work-in-progress limits to manage work flow is well known in the Lean community.
-When used effectively, this drives process improvement increases throughput, and makes constraints visible in the system.
+* **Improve process and manage work with work-in-progress (WIP) limits:** Using work-in-progress limits to manage work flow is well known in the Lean community.
+When used effectively, this drives process improvement, increases throughput and makes constraints visible in the system.
 * **Visualize work to monitor quality and communicate throughout the team:** Visual displays, such as dashboards or internal websites, used to monitor quality and work in progress have contributed to software delivery performance.

 ### Culture
-* **Support a generative culture (as outlined by Westrum):** Hallmarks of this measure include good information sharing, high cooperation, and trust, bridging between teams, and conscious inquiry.
+* **Support a generative culture (as outlined by Westrum):** Hallmarks of this measure include good information sharing, high cooperation and trust, bridging between teams, and conscious inquiry.
 * **Encourage and support learning:** Is learning, in your culture, considered essential for continued progress?
 Is learning thought of as a cost or an investment?
 * **Support and facilitate collaboration among teams:** Reflects how well traditionally siloed teams interact in development, operations, and information security.
-* **Provide resources and tools that make work meaningful:** This particular measure of job satisfaction is about doing challenging and meaningful work and being empowered to exercise your skills and judgment.
+* **Provide resources and tools that make work meaningful:** This measure of job satisfaction is about doing challenging and meaningful work and being empowered to exercise your skills and judgment.
 * **Support or embody transformational leadership:** Compromised of five factors: vision, intellectual stimulation, inspirational communication, supportive leadership, and personal recognition.